dunmanhigh/smarticc/_posts/2018-07-13-can-a-digital-good-be-rare.md

 author: Zenon Hans Taneka
 ---

 You have probably heard the term blockchain being used many times in the past few months, but have you understood what it is?
-Let’s use the example of Cryptokitties to help us understand better!\
+Let’s use the example of Cryptokitties to help us understand better! <br/>

 There are maths formulae that gives us a unique series of characters called a hash that is different for any two files.